 And see this post for more ideas about how to make your bathroom more energy-efficient.

-A noisy bathroom fan can be a warning.
+A noisy fan can be a warning.
 If your fan is starting to make more noise than it should, this is a sign it’s time to have a look at what might be causing the problem.
-A bathroom fan is, after all, an electrical appliance.
+A fan in the bathroom is, after all, an electrical appliance.
 And household electrical appliances can be a major fire risk if they are not maintained to safety standards.

 If your fan is looking a little worse for wear, making strange noises, or is slow to start up after you switch it on, you could be looking at a fire hazard.